 Science is a fundamental part of our school curriculum and all children at Burston Primary School are entitled to an outstanding science experience.
-In the summer term I will build up resources, ideas and a log of some of the areas we have covered in our science lessons.

 We wrote to some well-known scientists to inspire us…